The Complete Guide To New York State Payroll

 - Operating power-driven woodworking or bakery and paper product machines

 - Operating a steam boiler

-New York State law also provides guidelines for the frequency employees are paid.
-For instance, manual workers need to be paid on a weekly basis, whereas commission workers can receive a monthly paycheck.
+New York State law also provides guidelines for the frequency at which employees are paid.
+For instance, manual workers need to be paid weekly, whereas commission workers can receive a monthly paycheck.
 Employees outside these categories should be paid every two weeks.

 If an employee is fired from a small business, New York Labor Law requires final paychecks to be paid no later than the regular pay period.
 For terminated employees receiving sales commission, their unpaid earnings must be paid within five business days after being fired or due for payment.

 If an employee quits on their own accord, small businesses need to pay their final paycheck on or before the scheduled payday, with an option for mailing payment.